Conch Piercing 101

 Like any other piercing, you do need to have the correct anatomy for a conch piercing.
 That said, it’s safe to say the vast majority of people do.
 It’s only in very rare cases, and usually due to surgery like ear pinning, that I see clients unable to get a conch piercing.
 That said I’ve seen less then a dozen in my years piercing, in comparison to the few people I see each week who can’t support an industrial.
 But, anatomy is still very important for conch piercings, and that’s for placement!

-READ Inner Lip Tattoo Ideas
+READ Tattoo Zeus

 Ideal placement for a conch will vary.
 Is your goal a hoop or a stud?
 Will you be wearing large statement studs or smaller ends?
 Are you planning to get more then one conch piercing?
 If your goal is a hoop, are their helix or lobe piercings we need to be aware of when we plan how the hoop will sit?
 All these factors, combined with the natural structure and shape of your ear’s anatomy, will determine how we place your conch piercing.
 A good piercer will look at your ear, discuss your goals, and make sure your piercing is placed to allow you to wear all the fun jewelry you want to once it’s healed.